abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Future
 We see Easylogging++ with bright future.
-Plans are to write wrappers of this library to use in other types of C++ based projects, e.g, [QML Logging](http://qml.easylogging.org) etc. Since we are low on resources, it may take some time, but it will certainly be available and would be worked on in regular fasion.
+Plans are to write wrappers of this library to use in other types of C++ based projects, e.g, [QML Logging](https://github.com/easylogging/qmllogging) etc. Since we are low on resources, it may take some time, but it will certainly be available and would be worked on in regular fasion.

  [![top]
 Goto Top](#table-of-contents)

 # Getting Started
 ### Download
-Download latest version from [http://easylogging.org/latest.zip](http://easylogging.org/latest.zip)
+Download latest version from [Latest Release](https://github.com/easylogging/easyloggingpp/releases/latest)

-For other releases, please visit [homepage](http://easylogging.org).
+For other releases, please visit [releases page](https://github.com/easylogging/easyloggingpp/releases).
 If you application does not support C++11, please consider using [v8.91](https://github.com/easylogging/easyloggingpp/tree/v8.91).
 This is stable version for C++98 and C++03, just lack some features.

  [![top]
 Goto Top](#table-of-contents)